bencarothers/.dotfiles/README.md

 Run this:

 ```
-cd ~/.dotfiles
+cd ~/dotfiles
 script/bootstrap
 ```

-This will symlink the appropriate files in `.dotfiles` to your home directory.
+This will symlink the appropriate files in `dotfiles` to your home directory.

 Edit the paths in zshrc
 ________________________________________________________________________________